anoushkt/craftassist/annotation_tools/template_tool/usage.md

   ### Creating template objects

-  1. Drag one of the `custom block` into the Blockly workspace.
+  1. Drag one of the `template object` into the Blockly workspace.

   2. Write the name of the template object into the editable box on the block.